Burn Injury Lawyers

 Severe burns typically result in long-term to permanent disabilities that can put people out of work, and typically require long-term, high-cost medical treatments.
-Fortunately, New York state has several laws in place to help victims of burn injuries get the compensation needed to cover all related medical costs, past and future wages lost to being out of work, and any other damages, including pain and suffering.
+When these burns are caused by negligence, victims can seek compensation through a personal injury settlement.
+Burn injury attorneys are often sought to represent these types of cases in court, and maximize the settlement amount received to cover all related medical costs, past and future wages lost to being out of work, and any other damages, including pain and emotional suffering.

-The burn injury attorneys at Sobo & Sobo have over 50 years of experience winning settlements for victims across the Hudson Valley and New York City.
+The burn injury attorneys at Sobo & Sobo have over 50 years of experience winning settlements for victims across the New York, New Jersey and Chicago, IL..
 Call 855-468-7626 or contact us online to schedule a free consultation with a burn accident attorney and explore the value of your case.

 Examples of Negligence in Burn Injury Accidents